-As the only pediatric dialysis program in the state, the hemodialysis unit at Arkansas Children's cares for chronic and acute patients with kidney failure as well as peritoneal dialysis patients and patients in our intensive care unit (ICU).
+As the only pediatric dialysis program in the state, the hemodialysis unit at Arkansas Children's cares for chronic and acute patients with kidney failure and peritoneal dialysis patients and patients in our intensive care unit (ICU).
 During dialysis, a machine does the work of the kidneys, removing waste substances and excess water from the blood.
 The unit serves children from across the state and surrounding areas, offering a full range of kidney replacement therapies:

 As patients enter their teens, Arkansas Children's works closely with them to educate and empower them about their medical situation.
 This allows patients to become proactive advocates for their health.